Diet & Weight Loss

 You probably know the prescription to eat a rainbow of fruits and veggies every day—and that includes white cauliflower.
 In a 2015 PLOS Medicine study, eating more of this non-starchy veggie was linked to weighing 1.37 pounds less after four years.
-If caulilflower leaves you uninspired, try one of these trendy new ways to cook it up: Look for bags of “cauliflower rice” at the grocery store (it’s simply ground-up cauliflower), and use it as a carb substitute.
+If cauliflower leaves you uninspired, try one of these trendy new ways to cook it up: Look for bags of “cauliflower rice” at the grocery store (it’s simply ground-up cauliflower), and use it as a carb substitute.
 Or steam, freeze, and blend the mild vegetable into your morning smoothie.
 (Seriously!)
-Try these easy-to-follow tricks for making the most delicious -- and healthiest -- smoothie you've ever had!

-Soy is high on the list of foods that can help you shed pounds, so consider a veggie-heavy stir fry for dinner tonight.
+Soy is high on the list of foods that help you lose weight, so consider a veggie-heavy stir fry for dinner tonight.
 In the PLOS Medicine study mentioned above, eating more tofu or soy foods helped study participants weigh 2.5 pounds less at the study’s end.
 One reason: It’s packed with protein (9 grams) and contains just 80 calories per serving.
-Tofu is a favorite for vegetarians and vegans!
-(Here's what happens to your body when you eat a vegan diet.)
+Tofu is a favorite for vegetarians and vegans, in addition to being one of the foods that can help you shed pounds.

 You may have heard of the Grapefruit Diet, a super low-cal diet that requires eating grapefruit at each meal.
 It’s actually not recommended because your body needs more calories than that to thrive.
 However, there may be something to regularly noshing on citrus fruits.
 In a 2006 study, people who ate half of a fresh grapefruit before each meal lost about 3.5 pounds after 12 weeks.
 The placebo group, on the other hand, lost only about a half pound.
 Researchers aren’t sure why, but it may be that grapefruit helps reduce insulin levels after eating.
-And grapefruits don’t just aid in weight loss, they can also combat oily skin and wrinkles, including these other surprising health benefits.
+And grapefruits don’t just aid in weight loss, they can also combat oily skin and wrinkles.

 You probably know that nuts like almonds, pecans, and cashews, are nutritional superstars, but you may still be wary of them because of all the fat and calories they pack in.
 But worry no more!
 In a 2014 review in the American Journal of Clinical Nutrition, researchers found that eating a handful of nuts every day can help prevent both obesity and type 2 diabetes.
 The winning combo of fat, protein, and fiber may boost satiety and satisfaction to help you stick with a healthy eating plan.
 Follow this dietitian’s advice for the top five healthiest nuts you can snack on right now.

 Okay, we admit: It’s not the most exciting choice, and you’ve probably heard it already.
 But until now, there hasn’t been really good evidence that H20 can help get you to a healthy weight.
-New research in the Annals of Family Medicine sheds some light.
+Research in the Annals of Family Medicine sheds some light.
 Per the study, adults who are dehydrated have a 59 percent greater odds of being obese compared to those who drink enough every day.
 Notice, though, that doesn’t necessarily mean you need to chug a gallon of water—just don’t get dehydrated.
-(Watch out for these seven unexpected signs you need to drink more water.)
 You can do just that by sipping when you’re thirsty and eating a diet filled with H20-filled fruits and veggies.

 Wild rice, an aquatic grass seed, offers up more fiber and protein than brown rice, according to the Whole Grains Council.
 It’s also—you guessed it—considered a whole grain.
 If you’re cutting calories in an effort to lose weight, incorporating whole grains helped dieters lose more belly fat over 12 weeks compared to those who ate the same amount of calories in refined grains, per 2008 research.
 Thank the filling power of fiber in grains for the waist-whittling benefits.
 Other whole grain options include quinoa, amaranth, and rye.
 And if you’re still confused over what “whole grain” actually means, here’s the difference between whole wheat and whole grain.